MarcCharmois/app-service-api-node-contact-list/README.md

-<h2>Creating an Azure Web App for an one hour trial to host this REST API</h2>
+<h2>1 - Create an Azure Web App for an one hour trial to host this REST API</h2>
 So let's deploy a Node.js REST API into this type of Azure App Service, totally free and without any commitment For enjoying this Azure feature, reach the welcome page of <a href="https://azure.microsoft.com/en-in/try/app-service/">"Try Azure App Service"</a>
 <br>